agale123/sep-cancer-inequality/data/raw/README.md

 **Source**: https://www.ers.usda.gov/data-products/food-access-research-atlas/download-the-data/

 This data is freely available for research purposes.
 The data is from 2019 and is broken down by census tract to show the share of low income, low access residents.
+To find the proportion of low income, low access residents in each county, we divide the "Low access, low-income population at 1 mile for urban areas and 10 miles for rural areas, number" by the "Population count from 2010 census".

 * `FoodAccessResearchAtlasData2019.csv`